Skip to main content

 1

-Open the account menu, click Settings, then select the Tags tab.
+Navigate to Workspace → Tags in the sidebar.
 Click Add tag to create your first tag.

 2